jjeffus/mayim-server/GUIDE.md

 # AFTER SETUP

+First create and AdminUser from the Heroku rails console with:

+`heroku run bundle exec rails console`

+When the console comes up run the following to create an admin.

+`AdminUser.create!(email: "admin@mayimchat.example", password:
+"change_this_password", password_confirmation: "change_this_password"`

 Your APP_SERVER URL will be either "https://myapp.com" (or the default domain for your provider like Heroku provides).
 "https://sleepy-goat-28376737.herokuapp.com".